TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

-That the singular values must be nonnegative keeps open the possibility that some of the (last) singuar values may be 0.
+That the singular values must be nonnegative keeps open the possibility that some of the (last) singular values may be 0.

 ::::{prf:example}